 Mandel maintained that “any high school math student could calculate the combinations.”
 But this method came with some major logistical setbacks.
 How would he get the capital?
 And how could he possibly fill out hundreds of thousands of tickets, number by number?

-Over a period of years, while working a day job as an insurance agent, Mandel convinced hundreds of investors to pool their money together and create a “lotto syndicate.”
+Over a period of years, Mandel convinced hundreds of investors to pool their money together and create a “lotto syndicate.”
 He then developed a full-fledged automation system: A room full of printers and computers running on an algorithm that pre-populated tickets with every combination.

 Computers revolutionized Mandel’s process.
 Before, he’d been limited to writing out millions of combinations by hand, where a single mistake could ruin 8 months’ worth of work; now, he could outsource the work to a machine.

-Throughout the 1980s, Mandel’s syndicate would wait until a jackpot ballooned to an amount higher than the total combinations, then “move to buy” thousands of tickets.
-They managed to win 12 lotteries (and rake in 400k smaller prizes) across Australia and the UK.
+Throughout the 1980s, Mandel’s syndicate would wait until a jackpot was 3x bigger than the cost of covering all possible combinations, then “move to buy” thousands of tickets.
+They managed to win 12 lotteries (and rake in 400k smaller prizes) across Australia, including a $1.1m haul in 1986.

 “Everyone said to me: You can not, you will not succeed! ” Mandel told a Romanian newspaper at the time.
 “Now, the voices that have long [cast me as] a dreamer have been silenced.”